pnp/blog/content_to_be_cleaned/post/use-power-automate-to-automatically-create-sharepoint-news-links.md

+---
-# Use Power Automate to automatically create SharePoint News Links from an RSS feed
+title: "Use Power Automate to automatically create SharePoint News Links from an RSS feed"
+date: 2021-04-15T08:40:00-04:00
+author: "Will Holland"
+categories: []
+images:

+tags: []
+type: "regular"
+draft: false

+---

 ## There\'s a blog for that